Rational points of bounded height and the Weil restriction: Manin's conjectures

 Throughout this section $X$ is a smooth projective variety of dimension $n$ over $F$ such that

 We also fix a choice of adelic metric on the canonical line bundle $\omega_X$.
 For example $X$ could be a Fano variety with the adelic metric coming from a choice of anticanonical embedding.
 We now recall the definition of the Tamagawa measure on $X (\Adele_F)$ associated to this choice of adelic metric.
-Such measures were originally defined by Peyre \cite{Pey95} in the case where $X$ is Fano, however his construction also works in the slightly more general setting of (\ref{eqn:Tamagawa_conditions}) (see \cite{CLT10}).
+Such measures were originally defined by Peyre \cite{Pey95} in the case where $X$ is Fano, however his construction also works in the slightly more general setting of (\ref{eqn:Tamagawa_conditions}) (see \cite{CLT10a}).
+Note that we do not impose any positivity conditions on $\omega_X$.

 For inspiration with the definition to come, let $K$ be a local field and $V$ a $K$-vector space of dimension $n$.
 Then a choice of norm $|| \cdot ||$ on $\det(V)=\bigwedge^n V$ determines a measure on $V$.
 Indeed, choosing an isomorphism $\phi:V \cong K^n$ we have the measure